George Plaster: Voice therapy

 In February 2006, Plaster began to experience difficulties with his voice, which soon became serious enough that he was forced to curtail his on-air activities.
 He began receiving voice therapy at the Vanderbilt University Voice Center.
 In April 2006, Plaster's participation in The Sports Zone was limited to online "cyberchat" on the station's website.
 On May 17, it was announced that Plaster would return to the airwaves on a limited, one-hour-per-day basis, effective with the May 19 show.
 He did so, conducting an interview with his good friend, former NBA and Vanderbilt center Will Perdue, who now serves as a color analyst for ESPN Radio and Westwood One.
 In early June, it was announced he would begin to appear on the show for two hours daily.
 He eventually returned to his standard schedule of three hours daily (3p–6p).

 Other work

 Plaster served as the color analyst, opposite Bob Jamison, for the Nashville Sounds baseball club in the 1980s, occasionally filing in on play-by-play.
 He was also the play-by-play voice for Memphis State for one season and Vanderbilt athletics for three seasons as well as the Nashville Kats Arena Football League franchise.
 Additionally, he did play-by-play on local television broadcasts of Georgia Tech football and Western Kentucky basketball games.
 In the mid-1990s, Plaster served as co-host of a television show entitled Sports Talk on WNAB-TV.

-Plaster was featured on Mark Wills' 2003 single "And the Crowd Goes Wild", from his album of the same name.
+Plaster was featured on Mark Wills's 2003 single "And the Crowd Goes Wild", from his album of the same name.